-The chairman of the Insurance Authority vide Board of Directors' Decision No. (25) of 2014 dated 28 December 2014, issued Financial Regulation for Insurance Companies (FRIC) applicable to insurance companies incorporated in the UAE and the foreign insurance companies licensed to practice the activity in the UAE.
+The chairman of the Central Bank of UAE (previously the "Insurance Authority") vide Board of Directors' Decision No. (25) of 2014 dated 28 December 2014, issued Financial Regulation for Insurance Companies (FRIC) applicable to insurance companies incorporated in the UAE and the foreign insurance companies licensed to practice the activity in the UAE.

-The major highlights of the regulations are summarised in the below table:
+The major highlights of the regulations are summarized in the below table: